 Next.js and Vite are both popular tools for building modern web applications, but they serve different purposes.
 Next.js is a complete React framework that handles routing, server-side rendering, and production deployment.
 Vite, on the other hand, is a faster build tool that can work with multiple frameworks and focuses on providing quick development server startup and hot module replacement.

 Next.js is a full-fledged React framework with built-in support for server-side rendering, static site generation, and internationalization.
-Vite is a development server that focuses on speed and simplicity, with built-in support for hot module replacement and code splitting.
+Vite is a development server that focuses on speed and simplicity, with built-in support for hot module replacement and optimized builds.

 Both Next.js and Vite support TypeScript out of the box.

-Both Next.js and Vite support modern browsers, including Chrome, Firefox, and Edge.
+Both packages support modern browsers, including Chrome, Firefox, Safari, and Edge.

-Next.js has a larger dependency tree, with 34 dependencies, while Vite has only 10 dependencies.
+Next.js has a larger dependency tree, including React, Webpack, and Babel.
+Vite has a smaller dependency tree, with only a few dependencies.

-Next.js is tightly coupled with React, while Vite is framework-agnostic and can be used with any frontend framework.
+Next.js is a React framework, while Vite is framework-agnostic and can be used with any frontend framework.

 Next.js has a larger and more active community, with more contributors and maintainers.

-Both Next.js and Vite have high-quality documentation, with clear guides and API references.
+Both packages have high-quality documentation, with clear guides and API references.

-Both Next.js and Vite are actively maintained, with regular releases and bug fixes.
+Both packages are actively maintained, with regular updates and releases.

 1import Head from 'next/head';